-Cosmetic products must indicate how long they are good for use.
-For products with a lifespan of fewer than 30 months, there must be a “Best Before Date”.
-For products with a lifespan of over 30 months, this is shown by the “Period After Opening” (PAO) symbol.
+- Cosmetic products must indicate how long they are useable.
+Products with a lifespan of fewer than 30 months must have a “Best Before Date”.
+Products with a lifespan of over 30 months have a “Period After Opening” symbol.

-Best Before Date – Lifespan of fewer than 30 months
+Best Before Date – Lifespan of fewer than 30 months:

-- It is shown on cosmetics as a little pot symbol with a number in it followed by an “M”.
-This tells you how many months the product is safe to use, once it has been opened.
-So for example, 24M means that you can use the product safely for 24 months after you have opened it.
+- The “little pot symbol” indicated the shelf life.
+It has a number in it followed by an “M”, indicating how many months the product is safe to use after opening.
+For example, “24M” means that you can use the product safely for 24 months after you have opened it.

-Warning Statements & Advice
+Warning Statements & Precautionary Advice

 - Not all products have this information on them, as it is not always relevant to the product.

-- If there is not enough space on a product to include the ingredients list, any warnings and instructions for safe use, the manufacturer has to include that information somewhere else in the packaging.
+- If there is not enough space on a product to include key information, the manufacturer has to include that information somewhere else.